hyrumcoop/bank/README.md

 Run `mcts_test.py` to run the Monte-Carlo Tree Search algorithm against 7 other players in 1000 different games.
 The win/draw rates are reported in the console for each player.

+### Tournament Play

+Run `python tournament.py` to run the tournament with the players configured in the tournament.py file.

 ### Interactive Play

 Running `python interactive.py` sets up an interactive game for a `HumanPlayer` against a few computer strategies.